Yotokens2020/Yotokens/doc/README.md

-yotokens Core
+diablo Core
 =====================

 Setup
 ---------------------
-[yotokens Core](http://yotokens.org/wallet) is the original yotokens client and it builds the backbone of the network.
-However, it downloads and stores the entire history of yotokens transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[diablo Core](http://diablo.org/wallet) is the original diablo client and it builds the backbone of the network.
+However, it downloads and stores the entire history of diablo transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run yotokens on your native platform.
+The following are some helpful notes on how to run diablo on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/yotokens-qt (GUI, 32-bit) or bin/32/yotokensd (headless, 32-bit)
+- bin/32/diablo-qt (GUI, 32-bit) or bin/32/diablod (headless, 32-bit)
-- bin/64/yotokens-qt (GUI, 64-bit) or bin/64/yotokensd (headless, 64-bit)
+- bin/64/diablo-qt (GUI, 64-bit) or bin/64/diablod (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run yotokens-qt.exe.
+Unpack the files into a directory, and then run diablo-qt.exe.

 ### OSX

-Drag yotokens-Qt to your applications folder, and then run yotokens-Qt.
+Drag diablo-Qt to your applications folder, and then run diablo-Qt.

 ### Need Help?

-* See the documentation at the [yotokens Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [diablo Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [yotokens Forum](http://forum.yotokens.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [diablo Forum](http://forum.diablo.org/).
-* Join one of our Slack groups [yotokens Slack Groups](https://yotokens.org/slack-logins/).
+* Join one of our Slack groups [diablo Slack Groups](https://diablo.org/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build yotokens on your native platform.
+The following are developer notes on how to build diablo on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)